JakobBergG/Dataproject_GBM/README.md

 ![](readme_images/msd_histogram_final.png)

-If the MSD is large, it is typically one of these two cases:
+If the MSD is large, it is typically one of the following two cases:

 **A.** A small number of the MR scans have incomplete brain masks, which causes the MSD between the brain masks to be large.
 For most examples with incomplete brain masks, the registration is fine, so a large MSD does not necessarily mean that the registration performs badly.
 A large MSD can therefore be an indication of an incomplete brain mask, which in turn can cause the data analysis to be flawed.
 Below is an example of a good registration with an incomplete brain mask, where the brain mask is marked with the lightest color.
 Here the MSD is 6.57 mm.

 ![](readme_images/good_registration_bad_msd.png)

 **B.** The MR scan is rotated in comparison to the CT scan, and the registration has not been able to fix the rotation issue.
 This problem is often combined with an incomplete brain mask, but it can also happen when the brain mask is fine.
-In this case the MSD reflects the performance of the registration, and the bad registration can cause the data analysis to be flawed.
+In this case the MSD reflects the quality of the registration, and the bad registration can cause the data analysis to be flawed.
 An example of a bad registration with a rotation issue is shown below.
 Here the MSD is 5.65 mm.

 Out of all the nine registrations with a large MSD, only one of the scans has a complete brain mask, whereas the rest have incomplete brain masks.
 This means that if the registration performs badly, it is typically because of an incomplete brain mask.
 In both cases, however, a large MSD can indicate that something may also go wrong in the data analysis.